yohanankling/DWG-java/README.md

 # oop_Ex2
+# important! for load and save you must to import the jar in src folder!
 # Directed Weighted Graph

 In this project we wrote a code for getting graphs from json file and save them after implementing some functions.